-A passionate proponent of study abroad, Dr. Wickkiser enjoys taking students to Greece to walk in the footsteps of Homer.
+A passionate proponent of study abroad, Dr. Wickkiser enjoys taking students to Greece and Italy.
 She also enjoys exploring with Wabash students the culture of neoclassicism right here in Crawfordsville, from the Lew Wallace Study to war memorials and burial monuments.
 Currently, she teaches courses on Greek and Latin language and literature, and on the history and culture of Greece.

-Dr. Wickkiser serves on the Managing Committee of the American School of Classical Studies in Athens (Greece), where she has spent several years in residence, and on committees for the American Philological Association and Classical Association of the Middle West and South.
+Dr. Wickkiser serves on the Managing Committee of the American School of Classical Studies in Athens (Greece), where she has spent several years in residence, and on committees for the Society for Classical Studies and the Classical Association of the Middle West and South.

 She lives in the ‘Athens of Indiana’ (Crawfordsville) and is an avid rower who trains and competes in national regattas with the Indianapolis Rowing Center.

 “‘Water is Cold and Wet’: Some Reflections on Water in Early Greek Medicine and the Cult of Asklepios,” HYDRΩMED: Culture and Cult of Water in the Mediterranean World in the 1st Millennium BCE; Athens, Greece, July 2015.

 “Sterilis Fecunda Probatur: Birth Narratives, Fertility, and the Iamata of Apollo,” American Philological Association Annual Meeting; Chicago, January 2014.

 “Music, Healing, and Sacred Space at the Sanctuary of Asklepios at Epidauros,” XIVe Colloque hippocratique, Paris, November 2012.